-4.10.
+4.7.
 JPI HDHDL (Healthy Diet for a Healthy Life)

 JPI HDHL brings together 25 countries that collaborate together to align their research strategies in the area of nutrition and health.
-It is focused on ensuring that the healthy choice is the easy choice for consumers, on developing high-quality, healthy, safe and sustainable food products and on preventing diet-related, chronic diseases and increasing the quality of life.
+It is focused on ensuring that the healthy choice is the easy choice for consumers, on developing high-quality, healthy, safe and sustainable food products and on preventing dietrelated, chronic diseases and increasing the quality of life.
+JPI HDHL focuses on the consumption side of the food chain while FACCE-JPI's main focus is on the production side.
+Nevertheless, both initiatives have a common interest in the impact of climate change on providing a sustainable food supply that has the nutritional requirements to ensure a healthy population.